Sarosim/photo-locations/README.md

 According to the project brief: No authentication is expected for this project.
 The focus is on the data, rather than any business logic.
 In a real-life situation the obvious first step would be to authenticate users to avoid modifying and deleting each other's entries.
-In order to keep focus on passing data to and from the frontend as well as 'organising' data on the backend and writing to, retrieving from and deleting from the MongoDB database, I left user authentication out of scope. (they're indicated in the navbar as disabled nav items, though)
+In order to keep focus on passing data to and from the frontend as well as 'organising' data on the backend and writing to, retrieving from and deleting from the MongoDB database, I left user authentication out of scope (it is indicated in the navbar with disabled nav items, though).

 Marketing the site itself and utilising advertising opportunities within the site is also out of scope, therefore no links to social media sites or contacts or T&Cs are incorporated.